-The Gerðuberg basalt columns, one of the beauties of nature!
+The Gerðuberg basalt columns are one of the beauties of nature!
 The vertical basalt columns can be seen from the moment you start your Snaefellsnes Peninsula Tour.
-But to really enjoy this hexagonal formation you need to get off route 54 and drive one kilometer to the small parking space at the foot of the columns.
+But to really enjoy this hexagonal formation you need to get off Route 54 and drive one kilometer to the small parking space at the foot of the columns.

 The Gerduberg basalt columns were created by flowing basaltic lava, which was then cooled down by the sea.
 The columns are around 1.5 meters wide and up to 14 meters high.
 The basalt columns are currently listed as natural heritage.

-Halfway your drive from Borgarnes towards Hellnar on route 54, you will see the cliffs on the right side of the road.
-It’s definitely worth doing a 20 minute stop and hike up the small mountain to enjoy the coastal views.
+Halfway through your drive from Borgarnes towards Hellnar on route 54, you will see the cliffs on the right side of the road.
+It’s definitely worth doing a 20-minute stop and hiking up the small mountain to enjoy the coastal views.

 Address: Gerduberg, Road 54, 311, Iceland

 The family-run Bjarnarhöfn shark museum is a must-do when on a Snaefellsnes Peninsula Tour!
 In the small quirky museum, visitors can taste some real Icelandic fermented sharks.
 The traditional dish called ‘Hakarl’ is made from the local Greenland shark.

 The small museum exhibits the history of this family business, along with fishing and processing tools used by the family.
 After watching a short video in the museum about the process of fermentation, you can try a cube of Hakarl.
 Even though this national dish of Iceland tastes and smells a bit funny, it’s a must-try!